orstavik/JoiComponents/book/chapter7_style/partyStyle/Pattern_styleCallback.md

 CSS properties applicable to many elements such as `display`, `color` and `border` is given equal grammatical importance as `empty-cells` and other mic mack.
-Second, to avoid flooding the lexicon of CSS properties, browsers can try to reuse element specific properties to other elements where they might "almost" fit. tomax find the table-flow property hack that can be used to style the layout of divs in a certain way.
+Second, to avoid flooding the lexicon of CSS properties, browsers can try to reuse element specific properties to other elements where they might "almost" fit (cf. `display: table` and `table-layout: something`).

 Element specific CSS properties should be prefixed with for example a single "-" (dash).
 Double dash properties are CSS variables that will transcend into the element, single dash properties